If it wasn’t for fructose then you wouldn’t be here on this planet.

 It’s the predominant form of sugar found in fruits, and is also found in honey, flowers, and even root vegetables.

-Fructose itself is a naturally occurring substance that has been part of the human diet since the beginning of humanity.
+Fructose itself is a naturally occurring substance that has been part of the human diet since the beginning of human history.

 While I understand that there is plenty of controversy surrounding high-fructose corn syrup, the recent negative literature has been specifically referring to fructose itself.